 Virtual Assistants and Chatbots:

-ChatGPT, Bard, and Co-Pilot provide conversational AI for various tasks, from answering questions to assisting with problem-solving.
+ChatGPT, Bard, and Co-Pilot: Provides conversational AI for various tasks, from answering questions to assisting with problem-solving.

 Customer Relationship Management (CRM):